The Ranch

-The Ranch is an American streaming television sitcom series.
-It starred Ashton Kutcher and Danny Masterson (who previously co-starred on That '70s Show) as brothers Colt and Rooster Bennett, respectively; who help run the Colorado cattle ranch owned by their father Beau (Sam Elliott).
+The Ranch is an American sitcom television series created by Don Reo and Jim Patterson.
+It starred Ashton Kutcher and Danny Masterson (who previously co-starred on That '70s Show) as brothers Colt and Rooster Bennett, respectively, who help run the Colorado cattle ranch owned by their father Beau (Sam Elliott).
 It also starred Debra Winger as their mother Maggie, a local bar owner, and Elisha Cuthbert as Colt's love interest Abby, a local schoolteacher.
-Other cast members from That 70s Show who had recurring roles included Wilmer Valderrama, Kurtwood Smith and Debra Jo Rupp.
+Other cast members from That '70s Show who had recurring roles included Wilmer Valderrama, Kurtwood Smith and Debra Jo Rupp.
 It debuted in 2016 on Netflix and ran for four seasons in eight parts.

 Each season consists of 20 episodes broken up into two parts, each containing 10 episodes, which are approximately 30 minutes in length.
 All episodes are named after American country music songs.

 Premise

-The show takes place on the fictional Iron River Ranch, near the fictitious small town of Garrison, Colorado (population 512, as displayed on a sign in the opening credits).
-Dialogue places the town in southwestern Colorado (near the real town of Norwood), about six hours from Denver by car.
+The show takes place on Iron River Ranch, near the fictitious small town of Garrison, Colorado (population 512, as displayed on a sign in the opening credits).
+Dialogue places the town in southwestern Colorado (near the real town of Ouray, Colorado), about a six hour drive from Denver.
 The series details the life of the Bennetts, a dysfunctional family consisting of brothers Colt and Rooster, their father Beau, and their mother Maggie who owns the local bar.